Title: | Refitting and Spatial Analysis in Archaeology |

 The basic use of this function is intended for a graph with two layers, whose edges have been previously weighted using the frag.edges.weighting

-function (an error message is displayed if the vertice attribute "layer" contains less than two layers, and if the graph does not have an edge attribute "weight").
+function (an error message is displayed if the vertice attribute "layer" contains less than two spatial units, and if the graph does not have an edge attribute "weight").

-However, the function can also be used for a graph with more than two layers.
+However, the function can also be used for a graph with more than two spatial units.
 In this case, a subgraph is generated for each pair of layers (using the frag.get.layers.pair

 function), the frag.edges.weighting